 Faust’s death was just as mysterious as his writings.
 One day, in his basement, where he built all his bombs, it is believed that he did something wrong while crafting an explosive.
 It detonated, killing him and his mother, destroying their house and damaging surrounding houses.
 While this was at first believed to be one of his larger bombs, it was later discovered this was far smaller than the three bombs he’d built and plotted to leave in the A, B, and C Buildings.
 The explosion prompted police to investigate, and within the week, they discovered a storage unit Faust had rented, which was loaded with the bombs he’d constructed.
 The Red Book is believed to have been in the storage unit as well, though some speculate it was destroyed in the initial explosion, and only pages of The Red Book were present in the storage unit.
 The bombs were quickly confiscated by police and hidden from the public, though one photo was taken of the bombs being transported from the scene by a reporter that dashed behind crime scene lines.
 The picture is below.

 He looked at the picture.
-It was blurry and in bad graphic; a police officer was close to the camera, raising his hands to block the shot, but in the background, a truck could be seen, with three tall, ominous bombs sitting in its bed.
+It was blurry and in poor resolution; a police officer was close to the camera, raising his hands to block the shot, but in the background, a truck could be seen, with three tall, ominous bombs sitting in its bed.
 They looked exactly like the drawings he’d seen in The Red Book.
 He estimated that the other smaller bombs were in the truck, too small to be seen in the flatbed.

 The police at first were opposed to the photo being released, but years later, they allowed it to be shown, after hundreds of demands from Gehrig Town locals to see the weapons that almost marked the end of their lives.
 To this day, great tragedies have occurred: 911, Columbine, and Sandy Hook are several examples.
 But it is absolutely definite that had things not happened differently in March of 1991, Gehrig High would be a word none of us would grow up in America without knowing.